What is Zwift? Everything you need to know about the online training and racing platform

 What equipment do I need to ride on Zwift?

-The most obvious thing you need to use Zwift is a turbo trainer.
-If you want immersive gameplay, are going to be using Zwift regularly, and can afford it, then a smart turbo trainer such as the Wahoo Kickr or Tacx Neo 2T could be a good option.
+The main thing you need to use Zwift is a turbo trainer.
+If you want immersive gameplay, are going to be using Zwift regularly, and can afford it, the Wahoo Kickr or Tacx Neo 2T are good options.
+But this is a growing market and the technology is updating all the time.
+Our guide to the best smart turbo trainers is a good place to start.

-Other than getting hold of a Zwift Hub are a few hacks you can make to help keep the costs down even further.
-Our page on how to get a cheap Zwift setup: what you need is worth a look if you have a set budget in mind.
+In addition to this, our page on how to get a cheap Zwift setup: what you need is worth a look if you have a set budget in mind.
 And if you want to understand what features you should expect to get at various price points, check out our explainer on the differences between cheap versus expensive turbo trainers.

-Smart turbo trainers generally have a direct drive design, with a built in power meter and variable resistance.
-These turbos will measure your power output, then send this data to Zwift to power your online avatar.
+Smart turbo trainers generally have a direct drive design (they come with a cassette that you attach your bike too after taking off the rear wheel), with a built in power meter and the tech to vary the resistance.
+These turbos will measure your power output, and send this data via ANT+ (you might need an ANT+ dongle for this) or Bluetooth to your computer or device that then feeds into Zwift and your online avatar.

 The variable resistance on these turbos will also allow you to feel as if you're actually riding in the online world, so when you are going uphill on-screen the resistance will increase, and when you are going downhill it will decrease.